-BFTs shall be reporting to the JTA/ TA/ JE or any other person supervising the technical works, as decided by the State Government.
-The States may develop their own monitoring format which can be used to assess performance of BFTs against the deliverables/ skill levels.
+BFTs shall be reporting to the JTA/TA/JE or any other person supervising the technical works, as decided by the State Government.
+The States may

 16.1.9 Terms of Engagement:

 The terms of tenure, remuneration, performance assessment process for BFTs are to be decided by the State Government as deemed appropriate.